internetarchive/iari/README.md

 This bot has been developed by James Hare (version 1.0.0) and Dennis Priskorn (version 2) as part of the
 Turn All References Blue project which is led by
-Mark Graham head of The
+Mark Graham, head of The
 Wayback Machine department of the Internet Archive.

 A Wikibase with millions of references and edges between